cdesgrange/cdesgrange.github.io/research.md

 permalink: /research/
 ---

-My research focuses on Exoplanets and Disks imaging mainly with the instrument SPHERE at the Very Large Telescope in Chile. <b>My Ph.D. aims to push the limits of SPHERE in its current design and with the SPHERE+ upgrade towards a better understanding of the architecture of planetary systems, and planetary formation.</b>
+My research focuses on Exoplanets and Disks imaging mainly with the instrument SPHERE at the Very Large Telescope in Chile. <b>My Ph.D. aims to better understand planet formation by peering into the architecture of planetary systems</b>.
+In practice, I characterize known exoplanets (orbital motion, spectral emission), and look for additional exoplanets.
+In addition, I am interested in debris disks, characterizing their emission and morphology.
+I am part of the SPHERE and SPHERE+ consortia.
+In the SPHERE+ consortium, I work in the astro simulations group, in particular on the design of the medium resolution spectrograph.
+Therefore, my Ph.D. is strongly based on both observational and instrumental aspects.

 After seven years of operations, SPHERE is one of the most efficient disks and exoplanet imagers worldwide.
 As the signal extraction and data processing of faint exoplanets or disks from observations requires a deep understanding of the instrument, it is highly valuable to combine instrumental studies and astrophysical interpretation.